 RELATED: Knicks-Nuggets Became a Boxing Match at Madison Square Garden

 This wasn't the worst brawl in NBA history (Malice at the Palace will forever be worse), but a hard foul led to 10 ejections and a $1 million fine split evenly in half to both the Knicks and Nuggets.

 After what happened with Malice at the Palace between the Detroit Pistons and Indiana Pacers, though, NBA commissioner David Stern proved his point that fighting would not be tolerated with the large fine for both NBA teams.

 A number of fines and suspensions were handed out to players, too.
 Superstar Carmelo Anthony received 15 games -- losing $640,000 in salary -- while Nuggets guard J.R.
 Smith and Knicks guard Nate Robinson each received 10-game suspensions.

 The Reason: Snowboarding

-Laugh all you want at the reason because it’s definitely the craziest reason on the list.
-Just don’t be surprised if the 6-foot-10 Yugoslavia native doesn’t find it nearly as funny.
+Laugh all you want at the reason because it's definitely the craziest one on the list.
+Just don't be surprised if the 6-foot-10 Yugoslavia native doesn't find it nearly as funny.
 Just when the Shaq vs. Kobe beef was starting to take a backseat, the Lakers fined Radmanovic a half-million dollars for violating his contract of staying healthy in the offseason when he separated his shoulder while snowboarding.
-Talk about the ultimate insult to injury and it’s safe to say he learned his lesson after this incident.
+Talk about the ultimate insult to injury, and it's safe to say he learned his lesson after this incident.